 Ultimately it is the comfort that gets you.
 This is such a great fitting jersey that you are at risk of actually forgetting you are wearing it.
 There are no saggy points, there’s nothing that squeezes too hard or gives you any cause for irritation.

-It is however worth noting that while this jersey has been released to slot somewhere between pro-team and the classic sportswool range, the features lean more towards the former.
+It is however worth noting that while the Rapha Training Jersey has been released to slot somewhere between pro-team and the classic sportswool range, the features lean more towards the former.
 The neck is cut low and the pockets are limited to the standard three rear with a little zipped valuables pocket.
 There will be a little less warmth than the sportswool offerings and it certainly isn’t windproof or waterproof, which makes a gilet essential until you warm up a bit.

-There’s also not a lot in the way of high-vis, in fact we couldn’t find anything.
+There’s also not a lot in the way of high-vis with the Rapha Training Jersey, in fact we couldn’t find anything.
 This shouldn’t in itself present a problem - you simply make sure you have something that reflects on the bottom half or better still, use lights - but it will be an issue to some.
 The colours - navy blue, maroon and dark grey - while wonderfully stylish, don’t do a lot for visibility either.
 But then Rapha has plenty to offer should you want to be seen so just team the jersey with something bright.

-Summary: A jersey designed for high-tempo training that leans more towards pro-team than relaxed riding but retains a more forgiving cut.
+Summary: The Rapha Training Jersey is designed for high-tempo training that leans more towards pro-team than relaxed riding but retains a more forgiving cut.
 An absolute essential for the wardrobe, especially in milder winters such as this.

 4 / 5